 Best no-deposit path

-Main first-year goal
+Main first-year mission

-Your situation Usually the best fit
+| Your situation | Usually the best fit | Why it often makes sense |

-No credit history and want the safest path Secured credit card
+| No credit history and want the safest path | Secured credit card | Usually easier to qualify for and simpler to manage early on |

-Stable income and a slightly stronger profile Beginner unsecured card
+| Stable income and a slightly stronger profile | Beginner unsecured card | May let some beginners start without a deposit, though approval is less certain |

-Want the easiest long-term credit-building setup A simple card with clear terms and reporting to major bureaus
+| Want the easiest long-term credit-building setup | A simple card with clear terms and bureau reporting | The less confusing the setup is, the easier it is to use correctly |

 What makes a credit card beginner-friendly?